rust-osdev/uefi-rs/PUBLISHING.md

-Incrementing the version number of a crate is as simple as editing the corresponding `Cargo.toml` file and updating the `version = ...` line, then commiting the change (preferrably on a new branch, so that all of the version bumps can be combined in a single pull request).
+Incrementing the version number of a crate is as simple as editing the corresponding `Cargo.toml` file and updating the `version = ...` line, then committing the change (preferably on a new branch, so that all the version bumps can be combined in a single pull request).

 ### Crate dependencies